-This is the eighth webinar in our RoB 2 Learning Live series, which will explain how to assess risk of bias in cluster randomised trials and crossover trials.
-The additional signalling questions will be presented, along with worked examples.
+These videos, originally part of the RoB 2: Learning Live webinar series, explain how to assess risk of bias in cluster randomised trials and crossover trials.
+The additional signalling questions are also presented, along with worked examples.

 Tianjing Li is an Associate Professor with tenure in the Department of Ophthalmology at University of Colorado Denver with a secondary appointment in the Department of Epidemiology at University of Colorado School of Public Health.
 Previously, she worked as an Associate Professor in the Department of Epidemiology at the Johns Hopkins Bloomberg School of Public Health where she was a core faculty member in the Center for Clinical Trials and Evidence Synthesis.
 The primary goal of Tianjing’s research is to develop, evaluate, and disseminate efficient methods for comparing healthcare interventions and to provide trust-worthy evidence for decision-making.
 She has worked with Cochrane in various capacities for 15 years, including serving as the Associate Director for Cochrane United States from 2012 to 2018, a Coordinating Editor for Cochrane Eyes and Vision, a co-convener for the Cochrane Comparing Multiple Interventions Methods Group, and an executive member of the Cochrane Methods Board.
 She is an Associate Scientific Editor for the 2nd edition of the Cochrane Handbook for Systematic Reviews of Interventions.
 Outside of Cochrane, Tianjing serves as an Editor-in-Chief for the journal Trials and the Review Editor for JAMA Ophthalmology.